rap2hpoutre/fast-excel/README.md

 ## Why?

-Laravel Fast Excel is intended at being Laravel-flavoured [Spout](https://github.com/box/spout): a simple, but elegant wrapper around [Spout](https://github.com/box/spout) with the goal of simplifying **imports and exports**.
+FastExcel is intended at being Laravel-flavoured [Spout](https://github.com/box/spout): a simple, but elegant wrapper around [Spout](https://github.com/box/spout) with the goal of simplifying **imports and exports**.